FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing\BepInEx

-In the same Garfield Kart game directory where you moved the plugins folder, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'
+In the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'

 Move the 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder from the previous step